EvercyanRBX/CRIMSON-RPG/README.md

 # CRIMSON RPG
-CRIMSON RPG is my RPG project made in 2016, which is heavily inspired by darkness999999's Legend of Excalibur RPG, now open-source for the Roblox OSS / RPG community.
+CRIMSON RPG is my RPG project made in 2016, which is heavily inspired by darkness999999's Legend of Excalibur RPG, now open-source for the Roblox OSS & Classic RPG community.

+This repository contains every version of the game up to XXX.

 ![](game_thumbnail.png)